cvat-ai/cvat/site/content/en/docs/manual/advanced/shortcuts.md

 ## Shortcuts Customization

-You can customize shortcuts in the CVAT settings.
+You can customize shortcuts in CVAT settings.

 - Open Settings:\
 ![](/images/shortcuts01.png)